 Save the file.

-Step 3 – Import the certificates to the PSC
+Step 3 – Import the certificates into the PSC

 We need to now get the newly created certificate back onto the PSC.
 Fire up WinSCP again and copy the root_signing_certificate file back to the /tmp/ location on the PSC.